thanos-io/thanos/docs/components/query.md

                                  if no max_source_resolution param is specified.
       --query.partial-response   Enable partial response for queries if no partial_response param is specified.
+      --promql.timeout=2m        Maximum time to execute PromQL in query node.
+      --query.timeout=2m         Maximum time to process request by query node.
+                                 If a request to one of the stores has timed out and query.timeout < promql.timeout then a
+                                 partial response will be returned.
+If
+                                 query.timeout >= promql.timeout then only
+                                 timeout error will be returned.
       --store.response-timeout=0ms
                                  If a Store doesn't send any data in this specified duration then a Store will be ignored and partial data will be returned if it's enabled.
 0 disables timeout.
-      --store.read-timeout=2m    Maximum time to read a response from a store.
-                                 If a request to one of the stores has timed out and store.read-timeout < query.timeout then a
-                                 partial response will be returned.
-If
-                                 store.read-timeout >= query.timeout and one of
-                                 the stores has timed out then the client will get no data, and the timeout error will be returned.

 ```